reab5555/AI-Image-Anomaly-Detection/README.md

 ## Evaluation

 To evaluate the performance of our different LLMs in identifying surprising images, a study was conducted.
-First, a set of images was created, which contained examples of surprising images and non-surprising images.
+First, a set of images was created, which contained examples of surprising images and non-surprising images (300 images per class).
 Then, human labelers independently reviewed each image and determined whether it was surprising or not, and the degree of surprise on a likert scale from 1 to 5.
 This created a ground truth consensus for each image, allowing us to measure the models' performance.

 The performance of different models was assessed for identifying surprising vs. non-surprising images.
 The following table shows some of the results with the best performing models: